DorianScholz/OpenLibre/README.md

 # OpenLibre
 The OpenLibre app for Android can be used to read the tissue glucose measurement data from the FreeStyle Libre CGM device using a NFC capable phone.

-Its allows users to see the current tissue glucose level as well an estimation of the current blood glucose level based on the tissue glucose levels from the past 15 minutes.
+Its allows users to see the current tissue glucose level as well as an estimation of the current blood glucose level based on the tissue glucose levels from the past 15 minutes.
 Historic data are visualized graphically in a plot.

 Further, the data can be uploaded by the user to their online account at Tidepool for more comprehensive data visualization in combination with data from other devices.